orklann/PEP/README.md

 # PEP

 [PEP](https://macpep.org/) is an acronym for PDF Editing Program (for Mac).
 It's a free and open source PDF editor for Mac.
+It is a lightweight alternative to Adobe Acrobat.

 For now, PEP is work-in-progress.